driebit/mod_payment/README.md

 Payments module for Zotonic
 ===========================

 Base module for handling payments.
-Uses PSP specific modules for interfacing with the payment providers.
+Uses Payment Service Provider (PSP) modules for interfacing with the payment providers.

 Payment form